Training Provably Robust Models by Polyhedral Envelope Regularization: Algorithms

-Based on Theorem \ref{theory:bounds}, when $\epsilon < d_c$, PEC has the same robustness guarantees as KW~\cite{kolter2017provable}, Fast-Lin~\cite{weng2018towards} and CROWN~\cite{zhang2018efficient} if we use the same model linearization method.
-When $0 < d_c < \epsilon$, KW / Fast-Lin / CROWN cannot certify the data point at all, while PEC still gives non-trivial robustness guarantees thanks to the geometric interpretability of the polyhedral envelope.
-Figure~\ref{subfig:two_phase_graph} compares the certified bounds of KW / Fast-Lin and PEC on a randomly picked input for different values of $\epsilon$.
+Based on Lemma \ref{theory:bounds}, when $\epsilon < d_y$, PEC has the same robustness guarantees as KW \cite{kolter2017provable}, Fast-Lin \cite{weng2018towards} and CROWN \cite{zhang2018efficient} using the same model linearization method.
+When $0 < d_y < \epsilon$, KW / Fast-Lin / CROWN cannot certify the data point at all, while PEC still gives non-trivial robustness guarantees thanks to the geometric interpretability of the polyhedral envelope.
+Figure~\ref{fig:two_phase_graph} compares the certified bounds of KW / Fast-Lin\footnote{In the case of ReLU networks, Fast-Lin and KW are algorithmically the same and yield the same robustness certification.} and PEC on a randomly picked input for different values of $\epsilon$ in the predefined adversarial budget.

+We can clearly see the two-phase behavior of both methods.
+In the second phase, unlike KW / Fast-Lin, PEC still provides a non-trivial certification bound.